tomchor/pymicra/docs/install.rst

 .. include:: global.rst

-Most of the required packages already come with python.
-However, packages that generally have to be manually installed beforehand are:
+Most of the required packages already come with python, such as ``datetime`` or ``os``.
+The packages that may not come as default are:

 -  Pandas (recommended 0.17.1)
 -  Pint (0.7.2)